OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/implicit_comp.rst

 equation, or in other words, iterating on the state until the residual is driven to zero.

-Some equations can easily be converted from explicit to implicit, but there are cases that are difficult or impossible to represent in an explicit form, so for that reason we support implicit equations.
+Some equations can easily be converted from implicit to explicit, but there are cases that are difficult or impossible to represent in an explicit form, so for that reason we support implicit equations.